 Welcome on a student tour to Oxford.

 On our walking tour you will see the best sights in Oxford including the university, museums and churches.
 We finish the walking tour about midday.
 You will then have time for lunch and to explore and enjoy the surroundings.
-Our departure late afternoon will bring you back to Bournemouth by 7pm.
+Our departure late afternoon will bring you back to Bournemouth early evening.

 University: The University of Oxford dates back to the 11th century.
 There is no central campus; the university is all over the city centre consisting of nearly 40 colleges and over 100 schools looking after over 20,000 students.

 Oxford Castle: The castle dates back to the 11th century but now its mostly in ruins.
 The castle’s main use was as a prison which remained so, until as recently as 1996.
 Today you can visit with an entrance cost.